IBM/microservices-traffic-management-using-istio/README.md

 In this step, you can choose to build your Docker images from source in the [microservices folder](/microservices) or use the given images.
 > For building your own images, go to [microservices folder](/microservices)

+The original [Sample BookInfo Application](https://github.com/istio/istio/tree/master/samples/apps/bookinfo/src) was modified in this journey to leverage a MySQL database.
+The modified microservices are the `details`, `ratings`, and `reviews`.
+The **details microservice** is using Ruby and a `mysql` ruby gem was added to connect to a MySQL database.
+The **ratings microservice** is using Node.js and a `mysql` module was added to connect to a MySQL database.
+The **reviews v1,v2,v3 microservices** is using Java and a `mysql-connector-java` dependency was added in [build.gradle](/microservices/reviews/reviews-application/build.gradle) to connect to a MySQL database.
+More additional source code was added to [details.rb](/microservices/details/details.rb), [ratings.js](/microservices/ratings/ratings.js), [LibertyRestEndpoint.java](/microservices/reviews/reviews-application/src/main/java/application/rest/LibertyRestEndpoint.java) enables the application to use the details data (Publisher, number of pages, etc.) from the MySQL Database.

 The YAML files you need to modify are:
 * `details-new.yaml`